|

 It was said that Mr Ebola patient threw up outside the apartments where he was staying at.
 So they hired a crew to power wash the disease away.

+Good luck everyone!
 This looks to have been exagerated.
 And I hope that is true.

 Another Mind-Bogglingly Dumb Post From GatewayPundit: “Unprotected Workers Cleaning Ebola Vomit!”